-Many Baby Boomers are willing to shoulder too much debt, which keeps them working longer or having less retirement income.
-However, many other boomers plan to move to a smaller home and seek a less simple, less expensive lifestyle.
+Many baby boomers are willing to shoulder too much debt, which keeps them working longer or having less retirement income.
+However, many other boomers plan to move to a smaller home and seek a less complicated, less expensive lifestyle.

 Financial Reasons to Downsize